Chart Color Schemes

 Bega - Tathra is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Bega-Tathra, as per the latest Census evaluation, houses constituted 87.8% of dwellings, with the remaining 12.1% being semi-detached, apartments, and other types.
-In comparison, Non-Metro NSW had 84.3% houses and 15.7% other dwellings.
-Home ownership in Bega-Tathra stood at 43.9%, with mortgaged dwellings at 29.0% and rented ones at 27.1%.
-The median monthly mortgage repayment was $1,517, aligning with Non-Metro NSW's average, while the median weekly rent was $320, also matching Non-Metro NSW figures.
-Nationally, Bega-Tathra's mortgage repayments were lower at $1,517 compared to Australia's average of $1,863, and rents were substantially lower at $320 versus the national figure of $375.
+In Bega-Tathra, as per the latest Census evaluation, 87.8% of dwellings were houses, with the remaining 12.1% comprising semi-detached homes, apartments and other types.
+This is compared to Non-Metro NSW's figures of 84.3% houses and 15.7% other dwellings.
+Home ownership in Bega-Tathra stood at 43.9%, with mortgaged properties at 29.0% and rented dwellings at 27.1%.
+The median monthly mortgage repayment was $1,517, aligning with the Non-Metro NSW average, while the median weekly rent was $320, also matching the regional figure.
+Nationally, Bega-Tathra's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing